 A quorum of stockholders is required to hold the Annual Meeting.
-A quorum exists when at least a majority of the outstanding shares of our Common Stock entitled to vote as of the close of business on the Record Date, or 32,303,367 shares, are present or represented by proxy at the Annual Meeting (even if not voting).
+A quorum exists when at least a majority of the outstanding shares of our Common Stock entitled to vote at the meeting as of the close of business on the Record Date, or 32,281,739 shares, are present or represented by proxy at the Annual Meeting (even if not voting).
 Virtual attendance at the Annual Meeting constitutes presence for purposes of a quorum at the Annual Meeting.
-If a quorum is not present, the Annual Meeting may be adjourned by the chair of the meeting or by the vote of a majority of the shares present in person or represented by proxy at the Annual Meeting, in accordance with our Amended and Restated Bylaws ("Bylaws"), and applicable law, to permit the further solicitation of proxies.
+If a quorum is not present, the Annual Meeting may be adjourned by the chair of the meeting or by the vote of a majority of the shares present virtually or represented by proxy at the Annual Meeting, in accordance with our Amended and Restated Bylaws ("Bylaws"), and applicable law, to permit the further solicitation of proxies.

-Votes withheld from any director, nominee, abstentions and broker "non-votes" are counted as present or represented by proxy for purposes of determining the presence or absence of a quorum for the Annual Meeting.
+Votes withheld from any director, nominee, abstentions and broker "nonvotes" are counted as present or represented by proxy for purposes of determining the presence or absence of a quorum for the Annual Meeting.
 A broker "non-vote" occurs when a bank, broker or other nominee holding shares for a beneficial owner has not received instructions from the beneficial owner regarding the voting of the shares and does not have discretionary authority to vote the shares for certain non-routine matters.

 If you are a beneficial owner of shares held in street name and do not provide the nominee that holds your shares with specific voting instructions, the nominee may generally vote in its discretion on "routine" matters.
-However, if the nominee that holds your shares does not receive instructions from you on how to vote your shares on a "non-routine" matter, it will be unable to vote your shares on that matter.
-Whether a particular matter is considered "routine" or "non-routine" is determined pursuant to applicable stock exchange rules.
+However, if the nominee that holds your shares does not receive instructions from you on how to vote your shares on a "non-routine" matter, it will be